HONG KONG - ASEAN TRADE RELATIONS

 ASEAN IS AN IMPORTANT MARKET FOR HONG KONG GOODS

-- Singapore, Viet Nam and Malaysia were the top three markets for Hong Kong products among ASEAN Member States in 2016.
-They accounted for 33.3%, 24.6% and 15.5% respectively of Hong Kong's total domestic exports to ASEAN.
+- Viet Nam, Singapore and Thailand were the top three markets for Hong Kong products among ASEAN Member States in 2017.
+They accounted for 30.7%, 30.5% and 13.4% respectively of Hong Kong's total domestic exports to ASEAN.

 HONG KONG IS AN IMPORTANT ENTREPOT FOR SINO-ASEAN TRADE

 - Hong Kong is an important entrepot for trade between the Mainland of China and ASEAN.
-Re-exports of goods of ASEAN origin through Hong Kong to the Mainland grew by an annual average rate of 6.4% since 2012.
-In 2016, around HK$238.6 billion of the Mainland's import of goods from ASEAN were routed through Hong Kong.
-On the other hand, re-exports of Mainland origin goods to ASEAN through Hong Kong grew by an annual average rate of 3.7% since 2012 and exceeded HK$184.1 billion in 2016.
+In 2017, around HK$258.4 billion of the Mainland's import of goods from ASEAN were routed through Hong Kong.
+On the other hand, re-exports of Mainland origin goods to ASEAN through Hong Kong exceeded HK$200.3 billion in 2017.

 HONG KONG IS AN IMPORTANT MARKET FOR ASEAN GOODS